zzzumraddd/Internship_Tasks/README.md

 Ctrl+Z
 ```

-The shell output showed something like:
+The shell showed something like:

 ```text
 ^Z